 To say that QuickBooks is a robust accounting system is a major understatement.
 Whether you use the online or desktop version, QuickBooks is an unmatched and versatile accounting system that can adapt to be as simple or complex as your unique business.
+But what about knowing what size envelopes for Quickbook checks, and which are the best envelopes for Quickbooks checks and invoices?

-That said, sometimes it’s the simplest things that trip us up.
-So in this post, we’re covering one of the most frustration-causing elements: How do you know what size envelopes to use for QuickBooks checks or invoices?
+In this post, we’re covering one of the most frustration-causing elements: How do you know what size envelopes to use for QuickBooks checks or invoices?

 It seems like a problem with a simple solution, and it is – if you know what you’re looking for.
 Yet we find that we still get hundreds of questions from customers searching for the right envelopes because when it comes to making sure the windows align properly, not just any old windowed envelope will work for QuickBooks.
-We’re here to help make sure you can easily find what you need and that it works for the task at hand.
+We’re here to help make sure you can easily find what you need and ensure it works for the task at hand.

 In most cases, a standard number 8 envelope – also called an 8-5/8” envelope – measures 3-5/8 in. by 8-5/8 in.